Ultrasound Case Study

 Suresh Sudula, Consultant Physiotherapist and MSK Sonographer

-This 55 year old lady had been referred to the radiology department by a hand surgeon, for an ultrasound of the finger with suspicion of flexor tenosynovitis.
+This patient in their 50s had been referred to the radiology department by a hand surgeon, for an ultrasound of the finger with suspicion of flexor tenosynovitis.

-Initial images ultrasound images show thickening of common flexor tendon of the finger associated with hyperaemia on power Doppler suggestive of tenosynovitis (Figure 1).
+Initial images ultrasound images show thickening of common flexor tendon of the finger associated with hyperaemia on power Doppler suggestive of tenosynovitis.